Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

 where \(H_{N,r}\) denotes the noise part given by

 and \(\Phi_{N,r}\) denotes the population loss given by

-where \(m_{ij}(\boldsymbol{X}) = \langle \boldsymbol{v}_i, \boldsymbol{x}_j \rangle\). \begin{defn}[Correlation] For every \(1\le i,j \le r\), we call \(m_{ij}(\boldsymbol{X})\) the \emph{correlation} of \(\boldsymbol{x}_j\) with \(\boldsymbol{v}_i\). \end{defn} The model described in~\eqref{eq: spiked tensor model}, also known as matrix and tensor PCA, was introduced by Johnstone~\cite{Johnstone} for the matrix case and by Richard and Montanari~\cite{MontanariRichard} for the tensor case, specifically in the case of a single unknown spike.
-Our work aims to solve the optimization problem~\eqref{eq: tensor PCA} in the large-\(N\) limit while the rank \(r\) is fixed.
+where \(m_{ij}(\boldsymbol{X}) = \langle \boldsymbol{v}_i, \boldsymbol{x}_j \rangle\). \begin{defn}[Correlation] For every \(1\le i,j \le r\), we call \(m_{ij}(\boldsymbol{X})\) the \emph{correlation} of \(\boldsymbol{x}_j\) with \(\boldsymbol{v}_i\). \end{defn} Our work aims to solve the optimization problem~\eqref{eq: tensor PCA} in the large-\(N\) limit while the rank \(r\) is fixed.
 As previously mentioned, to tackle this tensor estimation problem, we use a first-order optimization method, namely \emph{online stochastic gradient descent (SGD)}.
 This local algorithm has been studied by the first author, joint with Gheissari and Jagannath in~\cite{arous2021online}, to determine the algorithmic thresholds for the rank-one spiked tensor model.
 We define the online SGD algorithm as follows.